revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/06-Modules.md

 <blockquote>

 Benefits of lazy loading module:
-- **Reduces initial load time** – Lazy loading a webpage reduces page weight, allowing for a quicker page load time.
+- **Reduces initial load time** – Lazy loading of a webpage reduces page weight, allowing for a quicker page load time.
 - **Bandwidth conservation** – Lazy loading conserves bandwidth by delivering content to users only if it’s requested.
-- **System resource conservation** – Lazy loading conserves both server and client resources, because only some of the images, JavaScript and other code actually needs to be rendered or executed.
+- **System resource conservation** – Lazy loading conserves both server and client resources, because only some of the images, JavaScript and other code need to be rendered or executed.

 </blockquote>
 </details>

 ---

-6. Explain the use of `@NgModule` Decorator
+6. Explain the use of the `@NgModule` Decorator

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)